An Open Letter to Members of Congress (Part 3)

 By James Thompson

-(Note: The Insource Group CEO James Thompson writes that Congress should address three issues that would help businesses across the country.
-Today’s post focuses on immigration reform.)
+(Note: The InSource Group CEO, James Thompson, writes that Congress should address three issues that would help businesses across the country.
+Today’s post focuses on tax reform.)

 (The entire letter was published in the Feb.
 16, 2015, issue of the Fort Worth Business Press.)